The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 The thing is I never thought the town of Positano would be so charming.

 I fell in love with Positano after a brief stroll through the streets to get to the bus stop.

 So I decided to forget about the Gods on this occasion and chose to spend the remaining time I had in Positano.

 Another big reason why is that I wanted to spend time at my fantastic hotel pool.
 Since I only had one night in Positano, I had to make the most of it.

 Amalfi Coast Itinerary

-See how 12 nights are easily assigned: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights) and Amalfi (2 nights).
+You can see how easy it is to spend 12 nights on the Amalfi Coast: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights), and Amalfi (2 nights).

 Wait a minute I forget about Praiano.
 Who doesn’t want to stay in Praiano for at least one night?